 If you don’t already have a Google account set up, you’ll need to create one before you get started on YouTube.

-Note that these instructions apply to setting things up on a desktop.
-I wouldn’t recommend setting up your YouTube channel on a mobile platform as some of the editing features arent available.
+Note that these instructions apply to a desktop.
+I wouldn’t recommend setting up your YouTube channel on a mobile platform as some of the editing features aren’t available.

 To set up your Google account, simply follow the below steps: